 The Marcus Garvey and Universal Negro Improvement Association Papers Project: A Research Project of the James S. Coleman African Studies Center, UCLA

 Milton H. Watson, “Black Star Line,” Steamboat Bill (Number 192, Winter 1989)

-“Explanation of the Objects of the Universal Negro Improvement Association” is a studio recording made by African-American leader Marcus Garvey in New York in July 1921, and adapted from his longer speech “A Membership Appeal from Marcus Garvey to the Negro Citizens of New York”.
+“Explanation of the Objects of the Universal Negro Improvement Association” is a studio recording made by Marcus Garvey in New York in July 1921.
+It was adapted from his longer speech “A Membership Appeal from Marcus Garvey to the Negro Citizens of New York”.
 It is one of two recordings of him speaking, the other being “Hon.
 Marcus Garvey on his return to the USA”, which is on the opposite side of the 78 rpm record as “Explanation of the Objects of the Universal Negro Improvement Association”.

 “The Collapse of the Only Thing in the Garvey Movement Which Was Original or Promising”: Du Bois on Garvey, W. E. B. Du Bois, “The Black Star Line,” Crisis, September 1922, 210–214